What is mindfulness?

 - Enhances self-awareness that helps you to develop strong understanding about yourself and grow stronger emotionally.

-Here are some few ways in which you can practice mindfulness:
+Here are a few ways in which you can practice mindfulness:

 - Enjoy a stroll and notice the sights around you, try connecting with nature. (examples - smelling flowers, listening to birds, feeling your feet hit the ground)

-- Practice deep breathing.
+- Practice deep breathing if it feels good to do so.
 Focusing on your breath - slowly inhaling and exhaling air.

 - Try mindful eating by being aware of each bite and recognizing when you are full.
 Allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection by respecting your own inner wisdom.